CausalT5k: Diagnosing Refusal and Failure Modes in Trustworthy Causal Reasoning Across Causal Rungs: Dataset Construction

 \subsection{Annotation Team}

-Our annotation team started with 120 contributors and narrowed to 40 students across 10 domains, with 75\% from advanced degree programs (Table~\ref{tab:annotator_quals} and Figure~\ref{fig:contrib_standing_hist} in Appendix~\ref{app:ack}).
-Annotators received detailed instructions in two separate rounds (App.~\ref{app:stage1-instruction} and \ref{app:stage2-instruction}).
-Contributors are listed as co-authors or acknowledged; all provided consent to release their names.
+Our annotation team started with 120 contributors and narrowed to 40 students across 10 domains, with 75\% from advanced degree programs (documented in Table~\ref{tab:annotator_quals} and in Appendix~\ref{app:ack_statistics}).
+Annotators received detailed instructions in two separate rounds.
+Contributors who consented to be named are listed as co-authors or in the acknowledgments.